-1 2 PENDING IPP Issues List - Model only 3 4 Editor: Carl-Uno Manros and Tom Hastings 5 File: ipp-issues-list-mod-1.5.doc 6 Directory: ftp://ftp.pwg.org/pub/pwg/ipp/proposed-clarifications/ 7 Version: 1.5 8 Date: October 30, 1998 9 10 This document contains the PENDING issues related to the IPP/1.0 Model and 11 Semantics, dated June 30, 1998.
+1 2 PENDING IPP Issues List - Model only 3 4 Editor: Carl-Uno Manros and Tom Hastings 5 File: ipp-issues-list-mod-1.6.doc 6 Directory: ftp://ftp.pwg.org/pub/pwg/ipp/proposed-clarifications/ 7 Version: 1.6 8 9 Date: November 1, 1998 9 10 This document contains the PENDING issues related to the IPP/1.0 Model and 10 Semantics, dated June 30, 1998.
 A few resolutions also affect the IPP/1.0 Transport and 12 Encoding, dated June 30, 1998 (referred to as PRO).
-13 14 This document is prepared by the Printer Working Group (PWG), in accordance with the 15 editing rules that apply to PWG documents.
+13 6, 14 This document is prepared by the Printer Working Group (PWG), in accordance with the 15 editing rules that apply to PWG documents.
 The information in this document will be 16 continuously updated and replaced as decided in the meetings, telecons, and e-mail 17 discussions of the PWG.
 The document is made freely available also to non-members of 18 the PWG, but no guarantee is given that the content of this document is fully correct and 19 consistent with the official documents on IPP from the IETF.
-20 21 This version includes questions raised on the IPP DL between July 1 and September 30, 22 1998 including the Bake-Off held September 23-25, 1998.
+20 This security is also be acception of the IDD DL between Labert and Contamber 20 21 22 This version includes questions raised on the IPP DL between July 1 and September 30, 1998 including the Bake-Off held September 23-25, 1998.
+22 1998 including the Bake-Off held September 25-25, 1998.
 23 24 All references are to the June 30, 1998 drafts.
 25 26 The purpose of this document is to collect information about implementation questions 27 and issues against the current IPP draft documents.
 Allowable questions and issues are 28 about things like suspected errors, inconsistencies, or needs for further clarifications.
 29 Questions about extensions or functional changes to the drafts are dealt with in the 30 overall IPP development activities and are outside the scope of this document.
 Please 31 note that even if a question does get listed, the PWG might decide that it is outside the 32 scope of the IPP Issues List and remove it in a later version.
-33 34 A separate IPP Implementer's Guide (IIG) will be developed which contains advice to 35 implementers that supplements the standards track documents.
+33 34 A senarate IPP Implementar's Guide (IIG) will be developed which contains advice to 34 35 A separate IPP Implementer's Guide (IIG) will be developed which contains advice to implementers that supplements the standards track documents.
 It will contain advice to 36 implementers that goes beyond the exact IPP conformance requirements, e.g. how to 37 ensure interoperability with earlier versions of Internet components, or even early 38 implementations of IPP itself.
 Section 16 of MOD and most of section 4 of PRO will be 39 moved to the IPP.
 Also the conformance language of MUST, SHOULD, and MAY will 40 be removed from the IPP.
-The publication of the IIG may be as an informational RFC along with the other IPP documents, or may remain as a PWG document.
-Which form of 41 42 publication is TDB.
-43 44 When the disposition of a question or issue in the IPP Issues List is of the form of 45 information suitable for the IIG, rather than clarifications of the IPP standard (MOD or PRO), it will be put into the IIG.
-46
+The publication of the IIG may be as an informational RFC 41 along with the other IPP documents, or may remain as a PWG document.
+Which form of 42 publication is TDB.
+43 44 When the disposition of a question or issue in the IPP Issues List is of the form of 45 46 information suitable for the IIG, rather than clarifications of the IPP standard (MOD or PPO) it will be put into the IIG 40 PRO), it will be put into the IIG.